 The driver's seat is short on lower back support, and the controls are somewhat tricky, including the push-button gear selector.

-The car can loaf around on electric power alone at very low speeds, but when the gas engine awakens as more power is needed, it's loud.
+The car can loaf around on electric power alone at very low speeds, but when the gas engine awakens as more power is needed, the cabin gets loud.

-Standard advanced safety systems include forward collision warning and automatic emergency braking, but there's no proper blind spot warning system.
+Standard advanced safety systems include forward collision warning and automatic emergency braking.